saiqi1999/BuildingScalableDistributedSystem/HW4/README.md

 GET http://localhost:8080/HW3_server/resorts/1/seasons/2/day/1/skiers \
 Get the number of unique skiers in resort 1, season 2, day 1.
-(Might be slow)
+(Might be slow) CURRENT VERSION IS NOT CAPABLE FOR LARGE NUMBER OF REQUEST ON THIS.

 GET http://localhost:8080/HW3_server/skiers/1/seasons/2/days/3/skiers/15237 \
 Get the total vertices for skier 15237 in resort 1, season 2, day 3.